decentraland/adr/content/ADR-253-light-sources.md

 We will create helpers to make it easier for creators to create these components.
 For example:

-`LightSource.spotLight(myEntity, { brightness: 1000, angle: 10})`
+`LightSource.create(myEntity, { color: { r:1, g:0, b:0.5 }, type: LightSource.Type.Spot({ innerAngle: 30, outerAngle: 50 }) })`

 The `Active` flag lets creators easily turn a light source on or off.
 We could otherwise achieve the same by setting intensity to 0, but offering a switch makes it easier to retain the prior configuration.
 Another option debated was to use the `Visibility` component to turn off a light, but decided that we wanted to keep the visibility of any meshes as a separate independent consideration.

 ## Shadows

-Note: This feature will likely not ba a part of the initial implementation.
-It's included here to discuss the full vision, but field for this may not be present on the protocol or the SDK until later.
+Note: This feature it's included here to discuss the full vision, but field for this may change later.

-All light sources will have a `shadows` property that determines if a light will cast shadows.
+All light sources will have a `shadows` property that determines if a light will cast shadows and if these are low or high quality (Hard and Soft shadows).

 Default values should differ by light type: